-The best pizza to sink your teeth into in Newcastle (Image: Shutterstock)
+The best pizza places in Newcastle

 Newcastle may be best known for its countless Greggs and bottles of Newcastle Brown Ale, but in recent years there has also been a boom in pizza restaurants.